p3l6/blog/_posts/2021-02-23-happy-hour.md

 In any field, if you enter something like `PR 1234` or `JIRA-567`, those will be automatically linked to the relevant issues or pull requests.
 Assuming the base urls are configured in preferences.

-I wrote this using SwifUI for the Mac, because I wanted to get some more experience with it.
+I wrote this using SwiftUI for the Mac, because I wanted to get some more experience with it.
 It turned out to be a really simple way to get a clean Mac native appearance.
 Over this past winter, I have updated it to use all the new features for SwiftUI as part of Big Sur, including the new application lifecycle management.

 Here’s a [link to the code on github](https://github.com/p3l6/HappyHour), or straight to [the release download page](https://github.com/p3l6/HappyHour/releases/latest).